Excerpt from “Quench” 2015 (page 24)

 I urge you, brothers and sisters, to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
 Keep away from them.
 Romans 16:17

-The bad marriage between country club Republicans and the extremely dogmatic, intolerant Tea Party, is causing deep rifts within the Republican Party.
+The bad marriage between country club Republicans and the extremely dogmatic, intolerant Tea Party (now the alt right), is causing deep rifts within the Republican Party.
 Many Christians have begun quietly searching for a political party that is truly fair to everyone, not just the super-rich.
 Fiscal conservatives are beginning to ask themselves whether unbridled, survival-of-the-fittest capitalism, truly reflects their Christian values, like loving your neighbor as yourself and doing unto others as you would have them do unto you.
 Is corporate welfare and the buildup of the military industrial complex, while stripping programs to protect the least of these, really in line with the teachings of Christ?

 Many are beginning to see that Democracy is faltering and economic disparity is growing as a result of overzealous deregulation and the removal of reasonable restraints on corporate self-interests.
 The underlying reason is simple: the direct interests of corporations are not served by providing public service, which include infrastructure, police and fire protection, education, fair access to utilities and drinkable water.
 These are among the many services we all depend on to fulfill the social contract.
 There simply is no profit-motive in taking care of veterans, the elderly, providing adequate healthcare, fair housing, safe roads, a basic education, etc. A corporation’s chief goal is to make money; by definition, there is no long-term social perspective.
 Even corporate philanthropy is really about improving the company’s public image, while utilizing tax incentives.
 When private enterprise has gotten the chance to turn public services into profit centers, such as they have done with the prison system, charter schools, even the military, people on the low end of the economic ladder tend to suffer most.